 The future of CPG growth is eCommerce.
 It’s time to talk through what it takes to win.
 Follow our expert discussions on digital commerce trends and take away thought-provoking, actionable insights on how to beat the competition online.
 The discussions are led by our host Julia Glotz– former editor and managing director at The Grocer and experienced podcaster herself.
 Each episode will close off with key tips and tactics leaders can put to the test to drive Digital Shelf growth.
-Enjoy listening and make sure you subscribe and leave a review!
+Enjoy listening!

 2020 has been a turning point moment for online shopping.
 US e-commerce sales will account for 19.2% by 2024.
 Around the world, the pandemic has turned shopper habits upside down.
 In the process, digital commerce strategies had to be accelerated by months, at times completely rewritten putting extraordinary pressure on CPG businesses to adapt at pace.
 So, what will it take to win eCommerce in 2021?
 Listen to e.fundamentals’ CEO and Director of Customer Success discuss key insights and actionable tips for how to kick off 2021 with a bang.